ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-new-message-encryption-capabilities.md

 ### Manually activating Azure Rights Management

-If you disabled Azure RMS, or if it was not automatically activated for any reason, you can activated it manually in the:
+If you disabled Azure RMS, or if it was not automatically activated for any reason, you can activate it manually in the:

 - **Office 365 admin center**: See [How to activate Azure Rights Management from the Office 365 admin center](https://docs.microsoft.com/en-us/azure/information-protection/activate-office365) for instructions.
 - **Azure portal**: See [How to activate Azure Rights Management from the Azure portal](https://docs.microsoft.com/en-gb/azure/information-protection/activate-azure) for instructions.